One of the not-to-be-missed of this Milan Design Week has surely been Euroluce 2019, or the International Lighting Exhibition.

 With the general interest moving more towards biophilic design, the latest lighting innovations are also getting inspiration from nature and many fixtures are being designed following natural forms and patterns.

 Euroluce 2019 has been so rich that I could have included dozens more pictures!
-I will share more on my Instagram in the coming days, so be sure you come take a look there as well!
+I will share more on my Instagram (opened in a new window/tab) in the coming days, so be sure you come take a look there as well!